Mayedl10/MindVomit/README.md

   - "exit" exits the interpreter.
   - "getMemory" prints the entire memory to the console. only works after a programm is executed. "run" always resets memory.
   - "help" prints help for all commands
+  - "iterMemory" iterates through the memory the last program left behind and outputs the position in memory of every non-zero value.

 Versions:
   - Features [<>+-ob:;z] are available in all versions
   - Features [gwi] are only available in version 1.1.0 or higher
   - Features [x?] and loops are only available in versions 1.2.0 or higher
+  - Features [nLJ] and the "iterMemory"-command are only available in versions 1.3.0 or higher